Dalia-Manel/Arabic_OCR/README.md

 The project explores and fine-tunes different models for OCR:

-CNN + Transformer architectures (e.g., ViT, Donut, Nougat) for text recognition.
+CNN + Transformer architectures for text recognition.

 Language models (GPT-2) for post-processing and extracting key attributes from recognized text.